fanoframework/fanoframework.github.io/deployment/fastcgi/index.md

 ```
 ProxyPassMatch ^/(.*)$ "unix:/tmp/fano-fcgi.sock|fcgi://127.0.0.1/"
 ```
-Note that `|fcgi://127.0.0.1/` is required so `mod_proxy_fcgi` is called to handle request eventhough host and port information are ignored.
+Note that `|fcgi://127.0.0.1/` is required so `mod_proxy_fcgi` is called to handle request, although, host and port information are ignored.

 #### Socket file permission issue